Copper Alloys – Brass, Bronze and Cupronickels

 Double phase brasses, also known as duplex brasses, contain both the α and β phases.
 Thus, both alpha grain structure and beta grain structure are present.

 Double phase brass is more affordable than single phase brass because of the larger amount of zinc used in it.
 At the same time, it’s more prone to corrosion.
 Still, the chemical composition leads to greater strength and hardness.
 Therefore, double phase brass is suitable for hot forming and casting.
-Metal extrusion, stamping and die-casting are usable methods with that type of metal.
+Metal extrusion, stamping and die casting are usable methods with that type of metal.

 The most used alpha-beta brasses have a Cu/Zn relationship of 60/40.
 Such brasses are known as Muntz metals.
 In order to improve material properties, double phase brasses have more alloying elements.
 Small amounts of Pb increase the material’s cutting properties.
 Mn, Sn, Al, Fe and Ni all have a significant impact on material strength.